RETIRED SEATTLE POLICE OFFICERS ASSOCIATION

 Minutes of Monthly Meeting

-Taylor directed attention to the minutes of the April meeting that have been distributed and asked for any corrections, additions or deletions.
-There being none, Dick Sherwood moved the minutes be accepted as written, seconded by Ed Turner and passed.
+John Nordlund directed attention to the minutes of the February meeting that have been distributed and asked for any additions, corrections or deletions.
+There being none, Merv Henderson moved the minutes bee accepted as written, second by Joe Bouffiou and passed.
+Nick Bulpin read the financial report and stated it will be submitted for audit.